Pimmz/Project-2/README.md

 ## Features

 Famous Quote Matcher has been designed so anyone can enjoy this simple but challenging game.
 I have used quotes instead of traditional picture cards so the user can learn something while they play.
 The features were designed around the user.
-After speaking with a number of the general public, they wanted to know how to play the game. the time they have taken to complete it, the number of guesses they had taken and to have the ability to reset the game at any time.
+After speaking with a number of the general public, they wanted to know how to play the game.
+The time they have taken to complete it, the number of guesses they had taken and to have the ability to reset the game at any time.

-- **Title Feature #1**
+- **Title Feature 1**

   - Fun, catchy and informative title.
 As fun is the main aim of the game, bubblegum sans font was chosen so that it wasn't a very formal title, giving it a warm feeling, and helping to draw the user into playing it.
 The name was chosen to be catchy and informative so the user can easily understand what the game is about so they can look forward to playing it.

 ![screenshot](documentation/testing/title-feature.png)

-- **Timer & Guesses made Feature #2**
+- **Timer & Guesses made Feature 2**

   - Guesses made and Timer feature.
 In order for the game to have a real edge over the competition and following the feedback from the public, the guesses-made feature was added so that the user can constantly challenge themselves to get a lower amount of guesses.
 The timer feature was also added for the same reasons plus it adds a sense of pressure to the game so that the user completes the game in as little time as possible.

 ![screenshot](documentation/testing/timer-feature.png)

-- **Quote card feature #3**
+- **Quote card feature 3**

   - Famous Quote Matcher has been designed so anyone can enjoy this simple and challenging game.
 The memory game is a great way to enjoy and challenge yourself.
   I have used quotes instead of the traditional picture cards so that the user can learn something while they play and to add a bit more of a fun element I selected quotes that hopefully make the user laugh.
 Plus learn a bit of information about a famous icon.
 Which will in turn make the whole experience that much more entertaining.